sh1dow3r/Alert/README.md

 # Alert

-Automation SIEM solution to detect and alert threats using ELK Stack and Graphana via ansible.
+Automation SIEM solution to detect and alert threats using ELK Stack.

 # How to run